A Well-Posed Multidimensional Rational Covariance and Generalized Cepstral Extension Problem: The periodic case

 \begin{remark} Notice that unlike its continuous counterpart, we do not require $\nu\geq \frac{d}{2}+1$.
 Indeed, in the periodic case if the optimal $\hat P$ is such that $\hat P(\zetab_\ell)>0$ then we have also $\hat Q(\zetab_\ell)>0$.
 It is worth noting that in the case $\nu = 1$, Problem \cref{dual_pb_discrete} coincides with the one analyzed in \cite{ringh2015multidimensional}. \end{remark}

 Next we state a qualitative result about the discrete solution as an approximation to the continuous counterpart as the grid size goes to infinity.
-Before that, we need to clarify a number of facts concerning the feasibility of the discrete and continuous optimization problems and positive polynomials on a grid.
+Before that, we need to clarify a number of facts concerning the feasibility of the discrete and continuous optimization problems.
 These results are somewhat well-known but have been scattered in the literature.
-We collect them here in the form of three lemmas in order to pave the way for our convergence theorem.
+We collect them here in the form of {two} lemmas in order to pave the way for our convergence theorem.

 In \cite{RKL-16multidimensional}, the feasibility of the continuous optimization problem is stated in terms of the dual cone of the cone of nonnegative polynomials $\overline{\Pfrak}_+$, defined as the closure of set